Celebrating Shakespeare: As You Like It by William Shakespeare

 As Ganymede, the disguised Rosalind confronts lovesick Orlando and he confides in his new acquaintance that his feelings for his beloved are quite overpowering.
 Ganymede makes the claim that he (she) could “cure” him of being in love altogether if Orlando would only woo him (her) as if he (she) were the object of his affection.
 Why does she do this?
 Why does he accept?
 Heck, I don’t know!
 Ok, ok, so it had to do with spoofing the courtly notion at the time of love being akin to a disease, and men in love being slaves to their lovers, and Rosalind certainly enjoys twisting silly Orlando around… but does it matter?
 It sets up some awfully fun scenes turning on fantastic phrases, hidden meanings and double entendres that is Shakespeare at his best.

-Of course there are many side stories that add to the comedy, what with all the misdirection of identities and the simplicity of life outside the court, and of course, in the end everything is resolved.
+Of course there are many side stories that add to the comedy in As You Like It, what with all the misdirection of identities and the simplicity of life outside the court, and of course, in the end everything is resolved.
 Everyone ends up with the right partner, the evil duke sees the error of his ways and Duke Senior is restored to power, brothers are reunited, and the play ends with a joyous multiple wedding.
 Everyone is happy – except melancholy Jaques, the nobleman who rejects the good fortune of the others and chooses to remain behind in the forest because, well, he’s Jaques.
 That’s just how he rolls.

 As You Like It may not be the most well known of Shakespeare’s plays, but it still abounds with oft quoted and familiar phrases.
 “Oh! how bitter a thing it is to look into happiness through another man’s eyes”, “O wonderful, wonderful, and most wonderful wonderful! and yet again wonderful, and after that, out of all whooping!”, “I do desire we may be better strangers”, “I am not a slut, though I thank the gods I am foul”, “Sir, you have wrestled well, and overthrown more than your enemies”, “The fool doth think he is wise, but the wise man knows himself to be a fool”, and “And thereby hangs a tale”, among others, have stayed familiar to this day.
 (After working on a production of As You Like It in college, I forever would greet particularly close girlfriends with, “Oh, coz, coz, coz, my pretty little coz!”)